-2. The NG-RAN selects the AIOTF based on the AIOTF selection information.
+2. The NG-RAN selects the AIOTF based on the AIOTF selection information received in step 1.

+Editor’s note: Further details on AIOTF selection is FFS.

 3. The NG-RAN sends the Uplink AIoT information message (Registration Request) to the AIOTF directly or via an AMF.